A high-spec home set in open farmland with sweeping views to the Northumberland coast.

 "We had a fantastic week staying at Bracken lodge.
 The house was beautiful and we were extremely comfortable and very happy staying there.
 The welcome package was very much appreciated.
 The owner's lemon drizzle cake and homemade jam were second to none.
 It was a real pleasure to meet both owners.
 We hope to return in the future."Mrs Kettertingham

-- One dog is welcome with a charge of £25.
+- One adult dog (over 1 year old) is welcome with a charge of £30.

 - Typical arrival day: Friday with the additional option of Monday during low season.